Alberto Garre

-Alberto Garre López (born 10 February 1952 in Torre-Pacheco), is a Spanish politician who served as President of the Region of Murcia between April 2014 and July 2015.
+Alberto Garre López (born 10 February 1952) is a Spanish politician who served as President of the Region of Murcia between April 2014 and July 2015.
 In March 2017, Garre left the People's Party, accusing the then national leader Mariano Rajoy of "inaction on corruption", founding his own party, Somos Región, in February 2018.
 He currently serves as president of that party.

 Biography

 Alberto Garre was born in the Pachequera district of Balsicas, where his father worked as a pharmacist.
 At the age of eighteen months he was orphaned by his mother, who died in an accident.

 After studying high school at the Loreto School in Santiago de la Ribera, he studied law at the University of Murcia and after graduating, he began to practice as a lawyer, a profession he did not abandon for many years, combining it with his dedication to politics.

 In 1981 he married Susana Cler, and they had two children.